DevendraPratapYadav/Chars74k_Recognition/README.md

 # Chars74k_Recognition

-Character Recognition of Chars74k dataset - Handwritten and Images
+##Character Recognition of Chars74k dataset - Handwritten and Images

+###*using Histogram of Oriented Gradients and Neural Networks*

 ##Please visit [HERE](https://devendrapratapyadav.github.io/Chars74k_Recognition) for analysis and results.

 The code is divided into two parts-